Ryan11c/mathify/README.md

 ### Create a Virtual Environment
 1. Navigate to the folder.
-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment: Make sure to use python version 3.12.3 when creating this virtual environment.
+This ensures all packages will work.

    **On Windows:**
    ```bash
    python -m venv venv